 The Tokyo Rig combines elements of the drop shot (except it has a much shorter drop wire) and the Texas rig, except with the weight below the hook to give it much more movement and action.

-There are a myriad of ways to fish with the Tokyo Rig.
+There is a myriad of ways to fish with the Tokyo Rig.
 Let’s go through some of the ways this rig is extremely effective.

 Pitching and Flipping